olumidedaramola21/Search-Widget/README.md

 2. Open `index.html` in preferred browser

 ## Demo
-Check out the live demonstration of the Progress-steps [here](https://olumidedaramola21.github.io/Hidden-Search-Widget/)
+Check out the live demonstration [here](https://olumidedaramola21.github.io/Hidden-Search-Widget/)

 Feel free to customize it according to your specific project details and needs.